Philadelphia Phillies: End of an era (2012–2018)

-In 2015, attendance began to drop as the team showed little improvement and it was clear that the remnants of the 2008 World Series team would soon be departing.
-Sandberg resigned as manager and bench coach Pete Mackanin was brought in as interim manager.
-Cole Hamels no-hit the Chicago Cubs 5–0 at Wrigley Field, on July 25, striking out 13 and giving up only two walks.
-It was the first no-hitter against the Cubs since Sandy Koufax's perfect game in 1965, and first at Wrigley Field since the Cubs' Milt Pappas in 1972.
-Hamels was dealt to the Texas Rangers, six days later.
-The following month saw the departure of Chase Utley who was traded to the Dodgers.
-In September, general manager Rubén Amaro Jr. was fired and Andy MacPhail was brought in as the interim general manager.
+In 2015, attendance began to drop as the team showed little improvement and it was clear that the final remnants of the 2008 championship team would soon be departing.
+On June 26, with the team sitting at 26–48, Ryne Sandberg resigned as manager, and was replaced by bench coach Pete Mackanin as interim manager.
+On July 25, Cole Hamels pitched a no-hitter against the Chicago Cubs in a game that would turn out to be his last as a Phillie, as he was dealt to the Texas Rangers six days later.
+The following month saw Chase Utley being traded to the Dodgers, and in September, general manager Rubén Amaro Jr. was fired and replaced by Andy MacPhail as interim general manager.
 The team once again finished last in the NL East with a record of 63–99.
-McPhail was officially named the organization's President of Baseball Operations during the off season.
-The team then hired Matt Klentak as the new general manager.
+In the offseason, MacPhail was officially named the organization's president of baseball operations, and the team hired Matt Klentak as the new general manager.

 In 2016, the team finished fourth in the NL East, only winning eight more games than they had the previous year, with a 71–91 record.
-The 2016 season was the last for both Ryan Howard and Carlos Ruiz in a Phillies' uniform.
-Ruiz was traded to the Dodgers in late August, reuniting him with Chase Utley.
-The team decided to not exercise their club option on Howard, thus making him a free agent.
+The 2016 season was the last for both Ryan Howard and catcher Carlos Ruiz in a Phillies' uniform, as Ruiz was traded to the Dodgers in late August, and the team opted not exercise their club option on Howard in the offseason, thus making him a free agent.

-On September 29, 2017, Pete Mackanin was fired as manager.
-The Phillies announced Gabe Kapler as their new manager on October 30, 2017.
-Kapler had been the Director of Player Development for the Los Angeles Dodgers since November 2014.
-He led the Phillies in the right direction in the first half of the 2018 season, as they had a 59–48 record at the July 31 trade deadline and were leading the NL East division by 1.5 games over the Atlanta Braves.
-However, a late-season collapse where they went 21–34 from August to the end of the season led to the Phillies finishing with an 80–82 record and third in the division.
-Aaron Nola amassed a record of 17–6 with a 2.37 earned run average and 0.975 WHIP.
-He finished third in the National League Cy Young race, behind the Nationals' Max Scherzer and the winner, the Mets' Jacob DeGrom.
+In 2017, the Phillies returned to the bottom of the NL East, finishing with a record of 66–96.
+After the season, Gabe Kapler replaced Pete Mackanin as manager.
+Kapler led the Phillies to a successful first half of the 2018 season, and the team found themselves in first place in early August with a 64–49 record.
+However, they suffered a late-season collapse where they finished the season with a 16–33 record and dropped to third in the division.
+During the season, starting pitcher Aaron Nola amassed a record of 17–6 with a 2.37 earned run average and would finish third in NL Cy Young Award voting.